IsaacFitzer/photosynthesis/README.md

-## Based on the board game photosynthesis
+## Based on the board game Photosynthesis